-- 7.1.1 Lending Als should maintain well-documented policies and procedures for share margin financing, which should be adequate to guard against the risks described in subsection 3.2. - 7.1.2 The policies and procedures should be approved by the Board (or a committee with delegated authority) or senior management, as appropriate, and be regularly reviewed and updated to ensure that they remain appropriate and are compatible with changing market circumstances. - 7.1.3 In particular, lending Als should regularly review their policies and procedures in the light of changes in the relevant legislation and codes, such as the SFO, the Banking Ordinance, the Code of Banking Practice and the SFC Code (see also para.
-3.2.4) and assess the implications of such changes on the Als' exposures.
-If necessary, legal advice should be sought. - 7.1.4 The policies for share margin financing should, among other things, include the following: - Overall exposure limit on share margin financing (e.g. as a percentage of total loans); - Credit assessment criteria lending Als should set out the criteria and information used for assessing borrowers' financial capacity and setting credit limits; - List of stocks that may be accepted as share collateral lending Als should draw up a list of acceptable stocks in different categories (e.g. blue chips, second liners, and third liners, etc.), which should be subject to regular review and updating;
+- 7.1.2 The policies and procedures should be approved by the Board (or a committee with delegated authority) or senior management, as appropriate, and be regularly reviewed and updated to ensure that they remain appropriate and are compatible with changing market circumstances. - 7.1.3 In particular, lending AIs should regularly review their policies and procedures in the light of changes in the relevant legislation and codes, such as the SFO, the Banking Ordinance, the Code of Banking Practice and the SFC Code (see also para.
+3.2.4) and assess the implications of such changes on the AIs' exposures.
+If necessary, legal advice should be sought. - 7.1.4 The policies for share margin financing should, among other things, include the following: - Overall exposure limit on share margin financing (e.g. as a percentage of total loans); - Credit assessment criteria lending Als should set out the criteria and information used for assessing borrowers' financial capacity and setting credit limits; - List of stocks that may be accepted as share collateral - lending Als should draw up a list of acceptable stocks in different categories (e.g. blue chips, second liners, and third liners, etc.), which should be subject to regular review and updating; - Maximum loan-to-value ratio for each category of stocks lending Als may adopt different ratios depending on their level of expertise and proficiency in share margin financing.
+However, they should exercise prudence in setting the ratios and give due regard to some key factors such as: - their credit risk appetite;